Buying Gold and Silver with Your 457 Plan

 If you currently have a 457 plan and are interested in diversifying your retirement savings by buying assets like precious metals, you will first need to open a Self-Directed IRA (SDIRA).

-Approved by the IRS, SDIRAs are authorized to go beyond conventional assets like mutual funds, stocks, and bonds and hold alternative assets like gold and silver.
+Approved by the IRS, SDIRAs are authorized to go beyond conventional assets and hold alternative assets like gold and silver.
 SDIRAs come in the same types commonly encountered with conventional IRAs—Traditional, Roth, SEP, and SIMPLE—they’re just able to hold a wider range of IRS-approved asset types.

 If eligible, you would then roll over funds from your 457 plan into your SDIRA.